 In order to break through siloes and create a more coordinated effort, companies will need to have full knowledge of their BPO partners’ operational capabilities, and a single source of truth that delivers data transparency and traceability will be critical to this.

-BPO partners will be evaluated based on value, not price
+Outsourcing company will be evaluated based on value, not price

 As future outsourcing relationships evolve to become more strategic, BPOs will naturally be seen as partners and collaborators, not simply service providers.
 Consequently, companies will evaluate potential BPO partners based on the strategic value they bring to the business.